 |---|---|---|

-| 4.1 | Approved supplier list current | All active suppliers listed, no unapproved suppliers in use |
+| 4.1 | Approved supplier list current | All active suppliers listed; verify no unapproved suppliers in use |

-| 4.2 | Halal certificates valid | No expired certificates; check every certificate on file |
+| 4.2 | Halal certificates valid | Physically check expiry dates on every certificate on file |

-| 4.3 | Certificates from JAKIM-recognised bodies | Verify issuing body is recognised |
+| 4.3 | Certificates from JAKIM-recognised bodies | Verify issuing body is on JAKIM's recognised list |

 | 4.4 | New supplier onboarding documented | Procedure followed, verification completed before first use |

-| 4.5 | Certificate expiry monitoring in place | System or schedule for tracking expiry dates |
+| 4.5 | Certificate expiry monitoring in place | System or schedule for tracking expiry dates proactively |

-| 4.6 | Raw material register complete | Every ingredient cross-referenced to valid halal certificate |
+| 4.6 | Raw material register complete | Every ingredient cross-referenced to a valid halal certificate |

-| 4.7 | Receiving inspection records maintained | Certificate check at every delivery documented |
+| 4.7 | Receiving inspection records maintained | Certificate check at every delivery documented in HCP log |

 | # | Audit Item | What to Check |